 You might also experience neck pain because of disc degeneration in the cervical spine that’s related to osteoarthritis or spondylolysis.

 In rare cases, neck pain can indicate tumors, spinal cancer, abscesses, or infections.
 Neck pain can also be a sign of a medical emergency like meningitis or a heart attack.

 To identify the cause of your neck pain, Dr. Srini typically performs a comprehensive physical exam, discusses your symptoms, and reviews your personal and medical history.
 Depending on your symptoms, he might also recommend digital screenings, like X-rays, an MRI, or an electromyography (EMG), and nerve conduction studies.

 Once Dr. Srini identifies the source of your neck pain, he develops a holistic pain management strategy to ease your symptoms.
 This approach typically includes:

-Dr. Arora might also suggest transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations (RFA).
+Dr. Srini might also suggest transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations (RFA).
 These innovative therapies use small electrical currents delivered to specific areas of your body to provide pain relief.

 To learn more about neck pain diagnosis and management, call Melbourne Spine or schedule an appointment online today.